loginom/loginom-help-en-omegat/data/integration/connections/list/mysql.md

 It is used for connection to the MySQL database.

-It is possible to provide connection both via DBMS client, and Loginom internal driver.
+It is possible to provide connection both via DBMS client, and the internal Loginom driver.

 ## Connection Parameters